ferrous-systems/rust-exercises/exercise-book/src/files-match-result.md

 3. Take the code from Step 1 again, but now use the [`lines()`](https://doc.rust-lang.org/std/io/trait.BufRead.html#method.lines)-method to instead read the file line-by-line from a [BufReader](https://doc.rust-lang.org/std/io/struct.BufReader.html).
 Use this to count how many lines there are.

-4. Filter out empty lines using [is\_empty](https://doc.rust-lang.org/std/string/struct.String.html#method.is_empty) and print the non-empty ones.
-Start with the code of Step 3.
+4. Change the code from Step 3 to filter out empty lines using [is\_empty](https://doc.rust-lang.org/std/string/struct.String.html#method.is_empty) and print the non-empty ones.

 5. Write a function that parses each line and returns `Some(url)` if the line is a URL, and `None` if it is not.
 Use the Url crate's [UrlType](https://docs.rs/url/2.1.1/url/).
 Start with the code of Step 4.